Content warning: some homophobic language

 Who’s to say that none of these things are true?
 I decided at one point to actually email some guys I’d been having these awkward relationships with in order to figure what was going on.
 My template went like this:

 I hope that you are doing well.
 You probably don’t know me that well, but we’ve been in many of the same spaces before.
 I may be completely wrong, but I sense some type of tension in our “interactions,” and I feel like I am being ignored by you.
-(Sentence to talk about the interactions in question).
+(Sentence/sentences about the interactions in question).
 Once again, I may be wrong, I just wanted to address it head on, as I don’t like to live in uncertainty.

 I got some fun responses.
 Some guy was like, “I feel the same way, thanks for telling me this, let’s work on it.”
 We smile at each other.
 We’re not friends.
 In fact, after the smile, we just go back to doing what we were doing beforehand.
 I don’t know if that’s worse or not.
 One guy was like “I don’t think I even know you, but if you’re in the same space as me, feel free to introduce yourself.”
 In my head, I was like “You can forget that we share some friends and we matched on Tinder and that you do know me, but whatever.”
 In reality, I don’t think I even responded to it, because I was so confused.
 But I got it.